 An inclusive curriculum incorporating global perspectives

-As part of our strategic plan, we have developed a global music initiative.
+As part of our 2018–2023 Strategic Plan, we have developed a global music initiative.
 We already have a robust music department, and music instruction reaches all students.
 Beginning in third grade, every student learns to play an instrument, and small group lessons are held several times weekly.
 Our orchestras perform classical and modern music and have opened for performers such as Yo-Yo Ma and Itzhak Perlman.
 Our music department looks for sources from non-European origins to play at our biannual concerts and is expanding the traditional selection of instruments played to include African drums and the didgeridoo.

 Professional development and a diverse faculty